Inyanyanel/Hospital_Patient_wait_list-PowerBI/README.md

 Based on the highlighted observations, we recommend the following courses of actions.
   - Invest in more efficient handling facilities and personel to handle the increasing patient population.
   -
-  - Each branch need to adopt its top selling category into a respective flagship outlet to bost sales.
-  - Profit margin need to be slightly slashed to 4% to reduce the price in order to try boost sales in the last three quarters.
+  - More efficient facilities and staff addressing higher age sets should be increased so as to reduce the average/median waiting time.
+  - Specialised facilities addressing fast attendance of accidents, paediatric and elderly cases that require quick attention need to be expanded.
+  - Facilities handling oupatients should be expanded on a timely basis to match an always increasing putpatient number over the years.

 #### Limitations
 ---
   - Inpatient and outpatient datasets were not uniform structurewise (i.e they had diferent number of columns and columns titles).
-  - A large disparity between Average and median.
+  - A large disparity between Average and median patients waiting time.